tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 ### Plugging it In

-Now that we have a plug, we want to add it to our [router](https://hexdocs.pm/phoenix/plug.html#controller-plugs) so it will actually be used.
+Now that we have a plug, we want to add it to our [router](https://hexdocs.pm/phoenix/plug.html#controller-plugs) so it will be used.

-In order to use a plug in the `router`, it must be [included in a pipeline](https://hexdocs.pm/phoenix/plug.html#router-plugs).
+To use a plug in the `router`, it must be [included in a pipeline](https://hexdocs.pm/phoenix/plug.html#router-plugs).
 Since we are building a Connect application, I decided to make a `pipeline` that would be used for requests that are expected to be rendered within Jira.

 ```elixir
 # This pipeline should be used for routes